Reduce methane emissions

 Methane contains the same amount of carbon as carbon dioxide but behaves very differently in the atmosphere—as described in the section above.
 So, while the cycle remains carbon neutral, it is not greenhouse gas or warming neutral.

-See the NZAGRC website for more on how livestock affect the carbon cycle.
+See the Ag Emissions Centre website for more on how livestock affect the carbon cycle.

 Other helpful resources